-- (5) Failure to provide notice under Subsection (3)(a)(ii) and (3)(b)(ii) does not invalidate an action taken by the District at the public hearing. - (c) The General Manager may schedule as many applications at one hearing as the General Manager deems necessary.
+- (v) publish notice in The Bryan-College Station Eagle and the Robertson County News.
+The Board shall adopt in its Fees Schedule the additional application fees to be paid by the applicant for the requisite published notices. - (4) A person may request notice from the District of a public hearing on a permit or a permit amendment application.
+The request must be in writing and is effective for the remainder of the calendar year in which the request is received by the District.
+To receive notice of a public hearing in a later year, a person must submit a new request.
+An affidavit of an officer or employee of the District establishing attempted service by first class mail, facsimile, or email to the person in accordance with the information provided by the person is proof that notice was provided by the District. - (5) Failure to provide notice under Subsection (3)(C)(ii) does not invalidate an action taken by the District at the public hearing. - (c) The General Manager may schedule as many applications at one hearing as the General Manager deems necessary.
 The District may require each person who participates in a hearing to submit a hearing registration form stating: - (1) the person's name; - (2) the person's address; and - (3) whom the person represents, if the person is not there in the person's individual capacity.
 Hearings will be held in accordance with Section 14. - (d) Hearings may usually be scheduled during the District's regular business hours, Monday through Friday of each week, except District holidays.
-All Most permit hearings will be held at the District Office.
-However, the Board may from time to time change or schedule additional dates, times, and places for permit hearings by resolution Board action adopted at a regular Board meeting.
+Most permit hearings will be held at the District Office.
+However, the Board may from time to time change or schedule additional dates, times, and places for permit hearings by Board action adopted at a regular Board meeting.
 The General Manager is instructed by the Board to schedule hearings involving permit matters at such dates, times, and places set forth above for permit hearings.
 Other hearings will be scheduled at the dates, times, and locations set at a regular Board meeting. - (e) The District may assess fees to permit applicants for administrative acts of the District relating to a permit application.
 Fees set by the District may not unreasonably exceed the cost to the District of performing the administrative function for which the fee is charged.